 Zone B: + 70 dB/1µVm

+Zone C: + 63 dB/1µVm

+For frequency assignments using digital modulation the minimum field-strength values in Part B Section B7 shall be used.

-Zone C: + 63 dB/1µVmReasons: to take into account the minimum field-strength values to be protected for assignments using digital modulation.
+Reasons:. to take into account the minimum field-strength values to be protected for assignments using digital modulation.
 The title of the Section 4.5 and the following texts applicable to analogue frequency assignments are kept as adopted by the Regional Radiocommunication Conference 1975.